It's hard to imagine a more grounding and restorative activity than spending time in nature, disconnecting from our daily routines.

 A fun way to practice sense foraging is the "5-4-3-2-1" meditation.
 This practice guides you to activate each of the senses and can reveal a surprising richness in your sensory experience:

-- See: Identify five things you can see around you.
+- See: Name five things you can see around you.

-- Touch: Notice three sensations in the body or on the skin.
+- Touch: Feel four sensations in the body or on the skin.

 -

-Retreat to the woods and experience shinrin-yoku, the Japanese art of "forest bathing."
+Retreat to the woods and experience shinrin-yoku, the Japanese art of natural wellness.
 Born in Japan in the 1980s, shinrin-yoku was developed as a response to the increasing stress arising from urban living.

 Why Forest Baths Work: